 - Before getting involved in the experimental side of this work you must have a Home Office licence, under the Animals (Scientific Procedures) Act 1986.
 You must be at least 18, have appropriate experience and complete some specific training.

-Around 3 million laboratory animals are used each year in the UK.
+3.94 million laboratory animals were used in the UK in 2016.
 Cosmetic and tobacco products are not tested on laboratory animals in the UK.
 Most research animals are rodents, followed by fish and birds.

 The following organisations may be able to provide further information.